 - Eggs: of all sizes, for all tastes

-- Chips: we are used to potato chipsbut if you are fancy you can also find sweet potatoes chips, yucca, yams, ñampi and even taro chips.
-All tubers that are harvested in the country.
+- Chips: we are used to potato chips but if you are fancy you can also find sweet potato chips, yucca, yams, ñampi, and even taro chips.
+All tubers are harvested in the country.

-- Sodas: If you arrive hungry, do not worry, there are several “sodas” (typical Costa Rican restaurants) where you can find chorreadas, tortillas with cheese, empanadas, meatballs, potatoes or chicken, “olla de carne” andpork rinds.
+- Sodas: If you arrive hungrily, do not worry, there are several “sodas” (typical Costa Rican restaurants) where you can find chorreadas, tortillas with cheese, empanadas, meatballs, potatoes or chicken, “olla de carne” and pork rinds.
 Here you can enjoy the original Costa Rican food .
-As for drinks there is also variety: fresh water, pipe water, coffee, cane juice, horchata, barley, orange juice, fresh fruit, mozote ...
+As for drinks, there is also variety: freshwater, pipe water, coffee, cane juice, horchata, barley, orange juice, fresh fruit, mozote ...

 - “Tapa de dulce” (a solid form of sucrose derived from the boiling and evaporation of sugarcane juice), sweet granulated and "sobado" (cajeta made with sweet and nuts, almost peanuts)

-- Ground coffee and beans, excellent souvenir for your return
+- Ground coffee and beans, an excellent souvenir for your return

 - Clothing bags and shopping bags